for-giobbe/PAINT/markdowns/part_4.md

 - network type
 - minimum module size for module detection
 - dendrogram cut height for module merging
-- minimum eigengene coinnectivtivty for a module not to be disbanded
+- minimum eigengene connectivity for a module not to be disbanded
 - correlation used
 - the counts
 - the traits